backstage/backstage/plugins/github-issues/api-report.md

 import { BackstagePlugin } from '@backstage/core-plugin-api';
 import { RouteRef } from '@backstage/core-plugin-api';

-// Warning: (ae-forgotten-export) The symbol "GitHubIssuesProps" needs to be exported by the entry point index.d.ts
-//
 // @public (undocumented)
 export const GitHubIssuesCard: ({
   itemsPerPage,